krissvv/react-better-html/documentation/docs/introduction.md

 ![NPM License](https://img.shields.io/npm/l/react-better-html)<br/>
 ![React dep](https://img.shields.io/badge/React-v19-9b6499)

+# 🚧 Work in progress 🚧

+🔴 The library is not yet ready for use - development is actively in progress 🔴

 Welcome to the documentation for the `react-better-html` library!
 This library provides a set of utilities and components to enhance your React applications with better HTML handling and manipulation.
 Whether you are building a complex web application or a simple static site, `react-better-html` aims to simplify your development process by offering reusable and efficient solutions with as little lines of code as possible.

 ## Key Features